millionairesdigest/Millionaires-Digest-Like/readme.txt

 2. BuddyPress activity

 == Changelog ==

+= 1.3.1 =
+* Fixed a bug caused uninstallation problems when BuddyPress was not installed
+* Fixed a bug that was preventing the like button from working in Wordpress blogs if BuddyPress was not installed

 = 1.3.0 =
 * Added the settings page to be able to enable/disable the likes in Wordpress, BuddyPress and BBPress